Influenza: Birds

-Aquatic birds such as ducks, geese, shorebirds, and gulls are the primary reservoir of IAVs.
-In birds, AIVs may be either low pathogenic avian influenza (LPAI) viruses that produce little to no symptoms or highly pathogenic avian influenza (HPAI) viruses that cause severe illness.
-Symptoms of HPAI infection include lack of energy and appetite, decreased egg production, soft-shelled or misshapen eggs, swelling of the head, comb, wattles, and hocks, purple discoloration of wattles, combs, and legs, nasal discharge, coughing, sneezing, incoordination, and diarrhea.
-Birds infected with an HPAI virus may also die suddenly without any signs of infection.
+Symptoms of HPAI infection in chickens include lack of energy and appetite, decreased egg production, soft-shelled or misshapen eggs, swelling of the head, comb, wattles, and hocks, purple discoloration of wattles, combs, and legs, nasal discharge, coughing, sneezing, incoordination, and diarrhea; birds infected with an HPAI virus may also die suddenly without any signs of infection.
+Notable HPAI viruses include influenza A (H5N1) and A (H7N9).

-The distinction between LPAI and HPAI can generally be made based on how lethal an AIV is to chickens.
-At the genetic level, an AIV can be usually be identified as an HPAI virus if it has a multibasic cleavage site in the HA protein, which contains additional residues in the HA gene.
-Most AIVs are LPAI.
-Notable HPAI viruses include HPAI H5N1 and HPAI H7N9.
 HPAI viruses have been a major disease burden in the 21st century, resulting in the death of large numbers of birds.
-In H7N9's case, some circulating strains were originally LPAI but became HPAI by acquiring the HA multibasic cleavage site.
-Avian H9N2 is also of concern because although it is LPAI, it is a common donor of genes to H5N1 and H7N9 during reassortment.
+In H7N9's case, some circulating strains were originally low pathogenic but became high pathogenic by mutating to acquire the HA multibasic cleavage site.
+Avian H9N2 is also of concern because although it is low pathogenic, it is a common donor of genes to H5N1 and H7N9 during reassortment.

 Migratory birds can spread influenza across long distances.
 An example of this was when an H5N1 strain in 2005 infected birds at Qinghai Lake, China, which is a stopover and breeding site for many migratory birds, subsequently spreading the virus to more than 20 countries across Asia, Europe, and the Middle East.
 AIVs can be transmitted from wild birds to domestic free-range ducks and in turn to poultry through contaminated water, aerosols, and fomites.
 Ducks therefore act as key intermediates between wild and domestic birds.
 Transmission to poultry typically occurs in backyard farming and live animal markets where multiple species interact with each other.
 From there, AIVs can spread to poultry farms in the absence of adequate biosecurity.
 Among poultry, HPAI transmission occurs through aerosols and contaminated feces, cages, feed, and dead animals.
 Back-transmission of HPAI viruses from poultry to wild birds has occurred and is implicated in mass die-offs and intercontinental spread.